jhudsl/OTTR_Template/getting_started.md

 ![](resources/GHASetUp.png)

+### About customizing render-bookdown.yml (also called `build-all`)

 Note that `build-all` and `docker-build-test` are not something we recommend requiring for status checks because `docker-build-test` is only run if there are changes to the Dockerfile and `build-all` is only run upon the acceptance and merging of a pull request.

-Once `build-all` is run, the `docs/` folder where the rendered files are place are copied over to the Leanpub repository and filed as a pull request.
+However for simplicity purposes there are two sections this Github action that you can delete if you won't be making changes to the docker image or wanting it to sync to Google Slides.

+#### For a course that will NEVER need changes to Docker image

+If you know for sure that the course you are working on will never require Docker updates -- this may be the case if the course doesn't any interactive code as a part of the material, you can delete the Docker updating chunk.
+In the file `.github/render-bookdown.yml` you can delete the part marked by `###### START OF DOCKER UPDATE CHUNK` up to the part that says `###### END OF DOCKER UPDATE CHUNK`.

+This will make the build-all steps run faster and will make it so you don't have to set up the Docker related Github secrets.

+#### For a course that does not need linking to Google Slides

+If you know for sure that the course you are working on does not need Google Slide automatic updating, you can delete the Google Slide updating chunk.
+In the file `.github/render-bookdown.yml` you can delete the part marked by `###### START OF GOOGLE SLIDE UPDATE CHUNK` up to the part that says `###### END OF GOOGLE SLIDE UPDATE CHUNK`.

+This will make the `build-all` steps run faster and will make it so you don't have to set up the Google Slide related Github secrets but ALL edits to the Google Slide will need to be done by hand.

 ### Linking to Leanpub repository

 `transfer-rendered-files.yml` is a Github action that will copy over the output `docs/` files rendered by Bookdown to a parallel `Leanpub` repository.

+Once `build-all` is run, the `docs/` folder where the rendered files are place are copied over to the Leanpub repository and filed as a pull request.

 There are two edits to `.github/workflow/transfer-rendered-files.yml` that need to be done to turn on the automatic copying of files between these repos: